ctroy978/gradeFactoryWebApp/gradefactory/README.md

 - `rubric/` — the rubric that was uploaded with the job.

 Returned artifact paths are relative to the job root so they can be passed straight into the download endpoint.

+### Browser dashboard

+A minimal web dashboard is bundled with the API.
+Once the uvicorn server is running, open `http://localhost:8000/` to upload PDFs, start jobs, and monitor progress.
+The page polls `/jobs` for updates and links directly to generated PDFs/CSVs via the download endpoint.